 The links to websites that are listed on this page do not imply an endorsement of, or a sponsorship by, the SLO NightWriters organization.
-As writers we understand that there exist no promises or guarantees of success, however each one of us might define that term.

 These references are meant only as suggestions for exploration.
 You may, or may not, wish to visit these places that many writers have found useful.

 1. Chicken Soup for the Soul has launched a series of inspirational podcasts to promote their books.
 Their publisher, Amy Newmark, will discuss a different Chicken Soup for the Soul book each day and will highlight one story that appears in that book.

 Judythe Guarnera’s story, We Did Our Best, which appeared in Chicken Soup for the Soul: The Power of Forgiveness has been chosen to play a role!
 A new podcast will be available each weekday and they can be downloaded for free the same way that you get other podcasts.